Covered Wagon Trek in the Tetons

 - Capacity: 40

-Your journey begins in Jackson, Wyoming, with transportation provided to the Bridger-Teton National Forest.
-After meeting the wagon master and crew, you will be assigned to a wagon or fitted to a horse and saddle, and then enjoy days in the wilderness.
+THE TRIPThe trip begins in Jackson, Wyoming with transportation provided to Bridger-Teton National Forest.
+After meeting the wagon master and crew, you will be assigned to a wagon or fitted to a horse and saddle before the train leaves for the day.
 There will be frequent rest stops with time to enjoy the natural beauty of the area.
 The wagon covers will be rolled up to give you a full view of the passing scenery.
 You may ride a horse in rotation (or full time if you decide to purchase the option).
 There will be special guided trail rides into the surrounding wilderness.

 We will conclude our western adventure by attending the Jackson Hole Rodeo on Saturday evening in Jackson.

 ACCOMMODATIONSParticipants will sleep in two-person spring bar tents with a foam mattress or in the wagons where the padded seats fold down into bunks.
 You will need to bring your own sleeping bag (or rent one from the outfitter) and pillow.

 FACULTYEd Buchwald, the McBride Professor of Geology and Environmental Studies, emeritus, has expertise in environmental geology, paleobiology, and hydrology.
 He taught at Carleton for 35 years and has led several successful alumni adventures.